6 Finding hidden problems using profiling techniques

 - Identifying SQL queries the app executes

 In chapter 5, I said a profiler is a powerful tool that can show you a path when all the lights have gone out.
 But we discussed only a small part of the profiler’s capabilities.
-A profiler offers powerful tools for investigating an app’s execution, and learning to use these tools properly can help you in many scenarios.
+A profiler offers powerful tools for investigating an app’s execution, and learning to use them properly can help you in many scenarios.

 In many cases, I have had to evaluate or investigate app executions for codebases I could barely read—old apps with poorly modeled code design, which some companies kept hidden in a wardrobe.
 In such cases, the profiler was the only efficient way to find what was executing when a specific capability was triggered.
 Now you can see why I compared a profiler with the light of Eärendil: as Galadriel says, it really was a light in many dark places where all the other lights were out.